COVID-19 vaccines are available for all ages. Find an appointment at VaxOKC.com.

 Authorized and Recommended Vaccines

 As COVID-19 vaccines are authorized and then recommended for use in the United States, it will be important to understand what is known about each vaccine.
 CDC will provide information on who is and is not recommended to receive each vaccine and what to expect after vaccination, as well as ingredients, safety, and effectiveness.
-Currently, two vaccines are authorized and recommended to prevent COVID-19:
+Currently, three vaccines are authorized and recommended to prevent serious illness from COVID-19:

 Stopping a pandemic requires using all the tools we have available.
 As experts learn more about how COVID-19 vaccination may help reduce spread of the disease in communities, CDC will continue to update the recommendations to protect communities using the latest science.